hadiafifah/hadiafifah/README.md

 ## 🎯 Featured Project: [Airbnb Insight: Rating Prediction Model](LINK-TO-YOUR-PROJECT)

-🧠 **What We Did:** Cleaned and engineered features from Airbnb NYC data, then trained a Random Forest model to predict listing ratings based on price, location, and host behavior.
+🧠 **What We Did:** Cleaned and engineered features from Airbnb NYC data, then trained a Gradient Boosted Decisiton Tree model to predict listing ratings based on price, location, and host behavior.
 🛠 **Tools Used:** Python, scikit-learn
 📈 **Results:** Coming Soon!